-3 (3) Projects that meet the capital requirements for predesign on 4 major facility projects with an estimated project cost of five 5 million dollars or more pursuant to chapter 43.88 RCW shall not be 6 required to prepare a modified predesign.

-7 The office of financial management shall require state (4) agencies to identify plans for major leased facilities as part of the 8 ten-year capital budget plan.
-State agencies shall not enter into new 9 or renewed leases of more than one million dollars per year unless 10 such leases have been approved by the office of financial management 11 12 except when the need for the lease is due to an unanticipated emergency.
-The regular termination date on an existing lease does not 13 14 constitute an emergency.
-The department of ((general administration)) enterprise services shall notify the office of financial management 15 16 and the appropriate legislative fiscal committees if an emergency 17 situation arises.

-18 (5) For project proposals in which there are estimates of 19 operational savings, the office of financial management shall require 20 the agency or agencies involved to provide details including but not 21 limited to fund sources and timelines.

-22 Sec.
-74. RCW 43.82.055 and 2007 c 506 s 6 are each amended to 23 read as follows:

-24 The office of financial management shall:

-(1) Work with the department of ((general administration)) enterprise services and all other state agencies to determine the long-term facility needs of state government; and
+- (3) Projects that meet the capital requirements for predesign on major facility projects with an estimated project cost of five million dollars or more pursuant to chapter 43.88 RCW shall not be required to prepare a modified predesign. - (4) The office of financial management shall require state agencies to identify plans for major leased facilities as part of the ten-year capital budget plan.
+State agencies shall not enter into new or renewed leases of more than one million dollars per year unless such leases have been approved by the office of financial management except when the need for the lease is due to an unanticipated emergency.
+The regular termination date on an existing lease does not constitute an emergency.
+The department of ((general administration)) enterprise services shall notify the office of financial management and the appropriate legislative fiscal committees if an emergency situation arises. - 18 (5) For project proposals in which there are estimates of 19 operational savings, the office of financial management shall require 20 the agency or agencies involved to provide details including but not 21 limited to fund sources and timelines. - 22 Sec.
+74. RCW 43.82.055 and 2007 c 506 s 6 are each amended to 23 read as follows: - The office of financial management shall: - 25 (1) Work with the department of ((general administration)) 26 enterprise services and all other state agencies to determine the 27 long-term facility needs of state government; and - (2) Develop and submit a six-year facility plan to the legislature by January 1st of every odd-numbered year, beginning January 1, 2009, that includes state agency space requirements and other pertinent data necessary for cost-effective facility planning.

-28 Develop and submit a six-year facility plan to (2) the legislature by January 1st of every odd-numbered year, beginning 29 30 January 1, 2009, that includes state agency space requirements and 31 other pertinent data necessary for cost-effective facility planning.
-The department of ((general administration)) enterprise services 32 shall assist with this effort as required by the office of financial 33 34 management.
+The department of ((general administration)) enterprise services shall assist with this effort as required by the office of financial - 33 shall assist with this effort as required by the office of financial - 34 management.

-35 Sec.
-75. RCW 43.82.130 and 1965 c 8 s 43.82.130 are each amended 36 to read as follows:

-37 The director of the department of ((general administration)) 38 enterprise services is authorized to do all acts and things necessary or convenient to carry out the powers and duties expressly provided in this chapter.
+- 35 Sec.
+75. RCW 43.82.130 and 1965 c 8 s 43.82.130 are each amended to read as follows: - The director of the department of ((general administration)) senterprise services is authorized to do all acts and things necessary